marcornett/100-days-of-code/log.md

 **Today's Progress**: Currently working with time input to apply to countdown date.
 It works on occassion so I need to figure out how to keep it consistent.

 **Thoughts:** Always frustrating when you get something working and QA testing eventually shows it doesn't work as well as it should.
 Will refactor.
+Just realized there is a date time input tag so will use that to solve issue.

 **Link to work:** [Countdown Timer](https://github.com/marcornett/countdown-timer)